 In order to avoid interruptions during instructional time, we are unable to make classroom deliveries.
-This includes (but is not limited to): chromebooks, PE clothes, homework, lunches, instruments, sports equipment, birthday deliveries, etc. Please keep in mind we have nearly 1100 students.
+This includes (but is not limited to): chromebooks, PE clothes, homework, lunches, instruments, sports equipment, birthday deliveries of any kind, etc. Please keep in mind we have nearly 1,100 students.
 Deliveries are nearly impossible to keep up with.
+In addition, students are not allowed to receive food delivered from Uber Eats, Doordash, etc.